uclh-criu/learning-datascience/sessions/8-recap-r-sql.md

 ### 1 using RStudio direct from UCLH Data Science Desktop

-In the first R session we used RStudio through a browser.
-Now you should all have access to the UCLH Data Science Desktop and should be able to use RStudio directly from there.
+You should all have access to the UCLH Data Science Desktop and should be able to use RStudio directly from there.

 The Data Science Desktop is an alternative to your normal UCLH Windows 10 desktop.